How to Fix ‘Syncing with iCloud Paused’ on iPhone

 If your iCloud syncing is paused, or syncing takes a long time, you must check your Apple ID settings.
 You have to make sure you’ve signed in to iCloud with the correct Apple ID to back up and synchronize your data.
 Also, if you wish to sync your iPhone and iPad or other Apple devices, you must sign in with the same Apple ID on all your devices.
 In case you’ve got multiple Apple IDs for multiple devices, you may need to change Apple IDs

 If there’s a mismatch between your iPhone’s date & time and the Apple server’s date & time, you may get an “iCloud Syncing Paused” status message on your iPhone.
-Therefore, if you’ve set the date & time manually on your iPhone, try to switch it to automatically and check if this helps resume iCloud syncing on your iPhone.
-Here’s what you need to do:
+If you have set the date and time manually on your iPhone, follow the steps below to set time automatically, which can resolve sync issues:

 If your iPhone is running an older version of iOS, it might cause iCloud syncing to slow down and pause because your device doesn’t have the required software update.
-To fix any incompatibility issues and enjoy optimal performance, you should always keep your iPhone up-to-date with the latest iOS version.
-Follow the below steps to check for software updates on an iPhone:
+To fix any incompatibility issues you should always keep your iPhone updated to the latest iOS version.
+Here’s how to check for updates and update your iPhone:

 • Go to Settings -> General -> Software Update and allow iOS to check for the update.

-• Tap on Messages in iCloud and hit the Sync Now button.
+• Tap on See All -> Messages in iCloud

 If you’re facing iCloud syncing issues with Contacts, Photos, or any other apps, you can follow the same steps to manually enable iCloud Sync for each app.

-On your iPhone, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
+• Go to Settings -> General -> Transfer or Reset iPhone

 That’s how you can fix the “Syncing with iCloud Paused” issue on iPhone.
 We hope you’ve found this guide useful and you can now easily sync photos, messages, and other files between your Apple devices.
-If you’re still stuck somewhere, feel free to reach out to us in the comments below and we’ll sort that together.
+If you’re still stuck somewhere, feel free to reach out to us in the comments below.

 Why is my iCloud syncing paused?